 We will travel between five and seven MPH on the way down during dinner and ten to twenty MPH on the way back, in accordance with restricted track speeds of which we must comply.

-Yes, there is one men’s room and one women’s restroom in the 201 dining car, a unisex restroom in the Silver Sword dining car, and a women’s restroom with two stalls in the Oasis Tavern.
+Yes, there is one men’s room and one women’s restroom in the Milwaukee Road #201 dining car, a unisex restroom in the Silver Sword dining car, and one women’s restroom in additional to another unisex restroom in the Oasis Tavern.

-Yes, all Cincinnati Dinner Train cars have a climate controlled environment with the exception of the Queen City Tavern which only has heat.
-However, during warm weather the side doors of that car are open to allow both viewing and air flow in the car.
-Please keep in mind that the dining cars are over 60+ years old, and regulating the temperature to an exact degree is difficult.
+Yes, all Cincinnati Dinner Train cars have a climate controlled environment.
+Please keep in mind that the dining cars are over 60+ years old, and regulating the temperature to an exact degree is difficult especially in degrees greater than 85+.
 Cars tend to be more cool than hot, so if you are cold natured, you will want to dress accordingly.

 Ohio state law dictates that we do not allow smoking anywhere on board our train.
 This includes in the restrooms and in the vestibules.
 If a person is caught smoking on board, the state has the ability to fine both the smoker, as well as the Cincinnati Dinner Train.
 We also enforce the no smoking rule for the comfort and safety of all passengers.
-This rule applies to vapor smoking also.
+Electronic cigarettes, smokeless tobacco products and vaporizers are also not permitted.

 Please know we are on a moving train which at times, will be stopping and starting.
 Caution should be used at all times while on board.
 Although we are typically only travelling at 5 to 10 MPH, there will be occasional jolts and bumps.
 We strongly suggest you stay seated when we are approaching our final stop back at the boarding area.
 With occasional jolts when stopping, it is just not worth the risk to stand up to try and exit the train first.
 Patience is always best.
 Wait for the train to come to a complete stop before exiting.